Meet The Team

 Nor Arlina Amirah Ahmad Ghani

 Prior to founding Justice for Wildlife Malaysia, founder Dr Nor Arlina Amirah Ahmad Ghani (Ann) has extensive experience working closely with several local institutions in developing small mammal, amphibian, and orchid species web databases.
 Before joining Rimba, Ann worked as a Research Consultant at the National Blood Centre—developing an internal application that manages blood donations.
 A graduate of Universiti Teknologi Malaysia (BSc in Computer Science (Bioinformatics), Ann pursued her PhD at the same institution with her main research fields centred on diseases monitoring and surveillance technology, social network analysis, GIS, and application development.
 Her professional interests include data wrangling and coding solutions.
 Ann is a proud cat lover and an avid long-distance runner.
-She can be contacted at director AT justicewildlifemy DOT com.
+She can be contacted at director AT justicewildlifemy DOT com or on Twitter.

 Dato Ahmad Rosli